Take It EZ

-"Take It EZ" is the debut single by Chicago rapper Common from his debut album Can I Borrow a Dollar?.
+"Take It EZ" is the debut single by Chicago rapper Common (then known as Common Sense) from his debut album Can I Borrow a Dollar?.
 It is produced by 2 pc.
 DRK, a production team made up of Immenslope and The Twilite Tone.
 The song's beat mixes keyboards and saxophone playing by Lenny Underwood and Tony Orbach respectively, as well as a sample from "When Will the Day Come" by Rasa.
 Its beat anticipates the soulful production from Common's second album, Resurrection.
 It reached #5 on the Hot Rap Singles chart making it the most popular single from Common's debut album.
 Stanton Swihart of Allmusic considers it to be a standout track on the album.